Hey, I'm Alethea—and I'm a

 P.S.
 The course isn’t always available, but you can always sign up for the waitlist!

 One of the first serious investments I made in my business education, and worth every penny.
 Learning HOW to sell, what to say on a discovery call, what the hell an ideal client is and how to understand their emotions, AND how to market on Instagram taught me the fundamentals I needed to start my business.

 While I don’t think it’s necessary to spend a lot of money upfront to get the ball rolling, this investment felt worth it for me because I was ready to go all in and learn from the pros.

 3 – SEO Group Coaching

 SEO is one of those scary words that comes up a lot in the online space.
-And one that I felt like I should know the basics of so I could write copy for my clients that was written for readers, but was still discoverable via Google.
-This SEO course was a skill adjacent investment and 1,000% worth it.
+And one that I felt like I should know the basics of so I could write copy for my clients for their readers and for Google.
+This SEO course was a skill-adjacent investment and 1,000% worth it.
 I’ve continued to be a part of the Duo Collective SEO community ever since!

 4 – Katelyn’s The Tasting Room (Copywriting Course)